Statistical Models & Tidy Output

 Why PMML?

-The Predictive Model Markup Language (PMML) is the bridge between T and other runtimes.
+The Predictive Model Markup Language (PMML) is the bridge between T and other runtimes when you want T-native scoring.
 It allows: 1.
 R Integration: Using any R model that has a PMML exporter (e.g. stats::glm, survival::coxph).
 2. Python Integration: Using scikit-learn or statsmodels.
 3. Reproducibility: Models persist independently of the original runtime code.

 Cross-Runtime Consistency